 Early Life and Education

-Joseph Todd Lonsdale V, known as Joe Lonsdale, was born in Fremont, California, in 1982 or 1983.
-He grew up in a competitive environment and graduated from Stanford University in 2004 with a degree in computer science.
-During his time at Stanford, he served as editor-in-chief of The Stanford Review, a student-run newspaper.
+Joseph Lonsdale was born in 1982 or 1983 in Fremont, California.
+He graduated from Stanford University in 2004 with a Bachelor of Science in Computer Science.
+At Stanford, he served as the editor-in-chief of The Stanford Review, a student-run newspaper.

 Rise to Success